-The North Sea is the ideal destination when you need a break from everyday life - and it's up to you whether your trip should be spent on relaxation, discovery or an adrenaline rush!
+If in need of a break from the everyday life, the ideal destination is the North Sea - it is completely up to you whether your trip should be spent on relaxation, discovery or an adrenaline rush!

-Explore the popular wide, sandy beaches and the roaring sea.
-The strength of the North Sea has made a clear impression on the coastline of North Jutland.
+Explore the popular wide, sandy beaches and the roaring sea, which strength has made a clear impression on the coastline of North Jutland.
 Take a walk along the west coast, from the tip of Denmark - Grenen by Skagen and Råbjerg Mile - Denmark's largest wandering sandmile, to Denmark's last wilderness in the National Park Thy.
-The North Sea has a long history behind it, are you ready to explore it?
+The North Sea has a long history behind it - are you ready to explore it?

 Get inspired for your next visit.